CBN VS CBD: Which Should I Choose?

 3. How To Use CBN and CBD Gummies

 Hemp extract infused gummies are a great way to add more convenience to your supplementation.
-Gummies will contain a pre-set amount of the cannabinoid, they're easier to take on the go and taste great.
+CBN Gummies will contain a pre-set amount of the cannabinoid, they're easier to take on the go and taste great.

 The body's endocannabinoid system does take time to adjust to supplemented cannabinoids, so if you're someone who struggles with taking your CBD or CBN oil consistently, gummies may be a better option for you.